The Best Desktop Computers

 So, Which Desktop Should I Consider Buying?

-Armed with all of the knowledge and decision points above, you’re almost ready to shop.
+As long as you arm yourself with all of the knowledge and decision points above, you’re almost ready to shop.
 The final consideration is how well a desktop PC performs.
-We review hundreds of PCs every year, evaluating their features and testing their performance against peers in their respective categories.
+We review hundreds of PCs every year.
+We evaluate their features and test their performance against peers in their respective categories.
 That way, you’ll know which are best suited for gaming, which is our favorite general-purpose all-in-one, and which is the best if all you need is a small, powerful system you can get up and running quickly.